 The removal of intellectual property protections that were introduced and insisted on by the U.S. had been the primary objective in the early stages of the CPTPP’s negotiations.
 The original TPP agreement allowed for lengthier patent terms for pharmaceuticals, a cause for concern among health advocates who noted the changes could delay the availability of more affordable generic drugs, which could make some drugs financially inaccessible to those who need them urgently and/or place greater financial burden on Canada’s already over-burdened health-care system.

 Supply management has also been a very thorny issue for Canadian negotiators.
-Canada’s dairy industry was very unhappy that Canada had conceded additional dairy imports in the CETA agreement and will be equally if not more upset about any additional concessions related to dairy imports.
-This will be further exacerbated by the possibility of additional access being given to the US to the Canadian dairy market as part of the NAFTA negotiations.
+Canada’s dairy industry was very unhappy that its government had conceded additional dairy imports in the CETA agreement and are equally upset about additional concessions related to dairy imports in the CPTPP.
+This will be further exacerbated by the additional access being given to the US to the Canadian dairy market as part of the USMCA.